Warning: This article contains strong language. If you don't like strong language, then leave this page immediately.

 "Despite a decade of research, there is little valid evidence to prove a causal relationship between the use of anti-depressant medications and destructive behavior," Munoz said.

 What complete and utter bullshit.
 Seriously, I don’t know how the likes of Munoz can live with themselves.

-As far back as 1994, the American Psychiatric Association's own Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) made it perfectly clear that all antidepressants can cause mania.
+As far back as 1994, the American Psychiatric Association's own Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) made it perfectly clear that antidepressants can cause mania.
+The link between antidepressants, mania and other mood disorders was mentioned repeatedly in the manual (see, for example, pages 329, 331, 332, 334, 336, 337, 351, 371, and 372).
 The DSM, it should be noted, is pretty much considered the bible of psychiatric diagnosis, to the point where it is cited not just in the medical and research world, but also legal cases.

 By the time Munoz made his absurd remarks in 1999, fluvoxamine and other SSRIs had already established a solid track record for causing mania, hostility, aggression, violence and suicidal behaviour.

 But never underestimate the capacity for denial in a profession effectively owned by Big Pharma.